kevinguebert/kevinguebert-netlify/content/2020/01/27/3-things-you-didnt-know-your-home-office-needed.md

 tags:
   - Remote Work
 ---
 Since June of 2019 I have been working remotely full time.
 I am blessed with the opportunity and fortune of having an extra bedroom that I use as my home office.
-I Since June of 2019 I have been working remotely full time.
-I am blessed with the opportunity and fortune of having an extra bedroom that I use as my home office.
 I **highly** recommend creating a separate space for your remote work but that's for another time.
 Today I want to share the top 3 **must haves** for any home office.

 ## Mr. Coffee Mug Warmer